|

 Feng Shui is for Everybody!

 There is no age limit nor gender discrimination as to who can or cannot practise Feng Shui.
-I once encountered a man in very colourful robes who informed me that Feng Shui is only for men for they are the higher elevated beings... or something.
+I once encountered a man in very colourful robes who informed me that Feng Shui is only for men for they are higher elevated beings... or something.
 What utter rubbish; Fred Flintstone makes a much better company than him.

 Feng Shui is NOT based on any religions

-Feng Shui did originate from China and may have picked up certain Chinese cultural-sy traits throughout the years.
+Feng Shui did originate from China and may have picked up certain Chinese cultural-sy traits throughout years.
 However it must be noted that you do not need to deviate from your own religion in order to learn Feng Shui, for it has absolutely nothing to do with ANY religions.

-Likewise there are different Feng Shui sects, and some methods one sect used may not be used or even approved by another sect.
-The good news is, classical Feng Shui does not require the burning of incense nor muttered chants.
+Likewise there are different Feng Shui sects, and some methods one sect used may not be used or even approved by another sect. good news is, classical Feng Shui does not require burning of incense nor muttered chants.

 Feng Shui does NOT cost an arm and a leg

 Contrary to popular belief, Feng Shui need not be expensive.
-Of course if your desire to study it leads you to the next step, you may have to spend some money on educational material -- ie books and courses.
-All these are not expensive and can be taken at one step at a time, however it is imperative not to fall for costly quick fixes that promise the world yet deliver little, leaving only your wallet a lot lighter.
+Of course if your desire to study it leads you to next step, you may have to spend some money on educational material -- ie books and courses.
+All these are not expensive and can be taken at one step at a time, however it is imperative not to fall for costly quick fixes that promise world yet deliver little, leaving only your wallet a lot lighter.
 Why, in advanced Feng Shui, all you need is a good compass!

 Feng Shui is organic

 You do not need to fill your home or office with decors relating to Chinese culture, unless you really like them and understand that they have nothing to do with Feng Shui.
-Often the best Feng Shui-ed places were done so conspicuously that you wouldn't notice a thing!
+Often best Feng Shui-ed places were done so conspicuously that you wouldn't notice a thing!
 True Feng Shui workings do not have to stand out so much nor look out of place.
 You just need a nudge towards real Feng Shui.

-Ultimately it is still the study of qi and we want it to be balanced and in harmony as much as possible, benefitting you and your family members and bring in good fortune.
+Ultimately it is still study of qi and we want it to be balanced and in harmony as much as possible, benefitting you and your family members and bring in good fortune.
 It does not take lucky cats to do that.

 Feng Shui works!

-At the risk of sounding like a broken record, Feng Shui does work, provided you practise classical Feng Shui and make an effort to understand more about it.
+At risk of sounding like a broken record, Feng Shui does work, provided you practise classical Feng Shui and make an effort to understand more about it.
 Do not go for quick but expensive fixes, do not believe someone when they say they could perform a 'water dragon' audit for you in 10 minutes, run for your life if you hear 'ohm' and smell sweet incense.
 It is not wrong to do that, but they are not Feng Shui and you deserve more than superstitious trickery.

 |